jllegras/ngsToolsDev/README.md

 -priorfile: 2D-SFS to be used as a prior; you can use ngs2DSFS with parameter -relative set to 1

--priorfile2: marginal spectra to be used as a prior; you can use optimSFS in ANGSD
+-priorfiles: 2 marginal spectra to be used as priors; you can use optimSFS in ANGSD to generate these files;

 -outfile: name of the output file